tzapu/WiFiManager/README.md

 ```

 #### Debug
 Debug is enabled by default on Serial.
-To disable add before autoConnect
+To disable add before `startConfigPortal()`
 ```cpp
 wifiManager.setDebugOutput(false);
 ```